Paul Howson’s Website tdgq.com.au

 Is Glyph Scaling a Good Idea in Book Typesetting?

-Glyph Scaling allows the InDesign Paragraph Composer an extra variable to play with in determining an aesthetically pleasing set of line breaks and hyphenations for each paragraph.
-But on low resolution output devices (such as publish-on-demand laser printing systems) this can produce noticeable changes in the widths of vertical strokes in glyphs.
-Be warned.
 On a recent book project I decided to use Glyph Scaling as a justification parameter in addition to my long-standing practice of allowing subtle letter-spacing adjustments, and of course basic word-spacing adjustment.
+The results were not quite what I expected.

 Using TEX for Scripted Generation of Beautiful Documents